smartcontractkit/ccip-solana-bs58-generator/README.md

 ##### edit-chain-remote-config

 Edit an existing remote chain configuration.
+This command ONLY modifies pool addresses, token address, and decimals.

+**⚠️ IMPORTANT**: This command does **NOT** modify rate limits!
+To change rate limits, use `set-chain-rate-limit` instead.

 If `--pool-addresses` is omitted, the on-chain list will be cleared (empty vector).

 **Syntax:**